top of page

 Tortuous

-When it comes to recruiting, recruiters with the Tortuous ability like Phoenix are the most dangerous as they kill their victim when a recruit attempt fails.
-If your recruit attempt is unsuccessful, then your turn ends automatically.
-Tortuous recruiting is always considered successful and so can never end your turn.
+When it comes to recruiting, recruiters with the Tortuous ability are the most dangerous as they inflict 1 damage on their victim when a recruit attempt fails.
+Normally, if your recruit attempt is unsuccessful, then your turn ends automatically.
+But tortuous recruiting never ends your turn early.

 Begging